andrewcurriebroughton/obsidian-zotero-integration/README.md

+This fork adds GROBID support (https://grobid.readthedocs.io/en/latest/Introduction/) for analyzing a paper's reference data and extracts it so that it can be accessed from the `referenceTitles` Nunjucks template variable.
+To enable, toggle the "Analyze References" option in the plugin's settings.
+Java and GROBID must be installed, and GROBID needs to be running on `http://localhost:8070`.
+At the moment, only the reference titles are extracted, but this could be extended to include the other GROBID routes.

 ## Obsidian Zotero Integration

 Insert and import citations, bibliographies, notes, and PDF annotations from Zotero into Obsidian.
 Requires the [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/installation/) plugin.